averbraeck/djutils/docs/djutils/number-parser.md

 | noTrailing() | trailing information is not allowed (exception of present) |
 | locale(newLocale) | define the parser to use newLocale |

-The parsing methods that can be ued are:
+The parsing methods that can be used are:

 | method | meaning |
 | ----------------- | -------------- |